 - Makes campus hiring harder if institutions blacklist such employers.

-When does an intern become an employee and what can that cost you
+When does an intern become an employee, and what can that cost you

 Labels on paper matter less than reality on the ground.
 If someone called an intern works like a regular team member, your company can be held to employee obligations for that person.